Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 <h2>User interface</h2>

-Next, implement a class called `UserInterface`.
-It should have a constructor with two parameters.
-The first parameter is an instance of the class `TodoList`, and the second is an instance of the class `Scanner`.
-In addition to the constructor, the class should have the method `public void start()` that is used to start the text user interface.
-The text UI works with an eternal looping statement (`while-true`), and it must offer the following commands to the user:
+Next, create a class called `UserInterface` with a constructor that takes in two parameters.
+The first parameter is an instance of the `TodoList` class, and the second parameter is an instance of the `Scanner` class.
+The class should also contain a method called `public void start()` which will initiate the text user interface.

+The text user interface should have an eternal looping statement using `while-true`.
+It should offer the following commands to the user:

 - The command `stop` stops the execution of the loop, after which the execution of the program advances out of the `start` method.